Cases

 Shanghai

 Shanghai, located in the coastal area, is one of the most developed cities in China.
 It has been famous for the mix of historical culture and modern life and the fusion of East and West.
-It is an economic centre, financial centre, innovation hub, cultural centre in China.
+It is an economic, financial, innovation, and cultural centre in China.

 Wuhan